nutonomy/nuscenes-devkit/README.md

 - A small number of 3d bounding boxes is annotated despite the object being temporarily occluded.
 For this reason we make sure to **filter objects without lidar or radar points** in the nuScenes benchmarks.
 See [issue 366](https://github.com/nutonomy/nuscenes-devkit/issues/366).

 ## Citation
-Please use the following citation when referencing [nuScenes](https://arxiv.org/abs/1903.11027):
+Please use the following citation when referencing [nuScenes or nuImages](https://arxiv.org/abs/1903.11027):
 ```
 @article{nuscenes2019,
   title={nuScenes: A multimodal dataset for autonomous driving},